 In 1964, he was commissioned for the mural of the Canadian Confederation Center in Charlottetown, Prince Edward Island.
 He leaves the following year, a long teaching career and devotes himself to his art full-time.
 It was in 1967 that the consecration finally arrived with his participation in the exhibition Three hundred years of Canadian history in Ottawa organized by the National Gallery of Canada and a retrospective of Lemieux at the Montreal Museum of Fine Arts.

 Jean-Paul Lemieux is particularly known for his paintings which presents vast silent landscapes.
 Many of his works are imbued with an intense sense of mystery and ambiguity.
 Lemieux takes a more formal and conceptual approach to his landscapes, often populated by rigid and immobile figures.
 Through the simplified symbolic figurative, he exploits the highly symbolic possibilities of the medium and demonstrates the importance of this medium on the plastic and significant level.

-The works are presented in the most prestigious national collections, such as the National Museum of Fine Arts of Quebec and the Montreal Museum of Fine Arts.
-Also, some of his works that preached a lyrical and humorous character were used to illustrate the novels of Gabrielle Roy.
+Her works are presented in the most prestigious national collections, such as the National Museum of Fine Arts of Quebec and the Montreal Museum of Fine Arts.
+As well, some of her works, lyrical and humorous, were used to illustrate Gabrielle Roy's novels.